bokanyibalazs7/usql/Examples/DataFormats/Microsoft.Analytics.Samples.Formats/readme.md

 USING Outputters.Csv();

 ````

 ## Using the Multiline-Json Extractor

-There is a limitiation with the approach above, if you have very long JSON documents in the rows.
+There is a limitation with the approach above, if you have very long JSON documents in the rows.
 You can hit either the 128kB [limit](https://feedback.azure.com/forums/327234-data-lake/suggestions/13416093-usql-string-data-type-has-a-size-limit-of-128kb) of `string` typed columns or the 4MB limit of row size in the output of the first, text-based extractor.
 In this case, you can use MultiLineJsonExtractor, which has the following key capabilities:

 - handles line splitting using the user-supplied delimiter
 - processes lines in parallel
-- stores compressed JSON fragments in `byte[]` typed columns for further processing
+- uses the column compression feature of its parent, JsonExtractor, to store compressed JSON fragments in `byte[]` typed columns for further processing

 First, we create a table to hold all extracted data, some parts in compressed form.

 ````
 CREATE TABLE dbo.WikidataImport
 (